The Trust Registration Service

 Record keeping obligations

-All relevant trusts are required to maintain accurate and up to date written records relating to the trust’s beneficial owners and potential beneficiaries which they must share on request from law enforcement authorities and other bodies who have AML client due diligence obligations (e.g. investment managers, law firms and banks).
+Separately from the obligations under the TRS, all relevant trusts (including charitable trusts in receipt of income which is exempt from tax) are required to maintain accurate and up to date written records relating to the trust’s beneficial owners and potential beneficiaries which they must share on request from law enforcement authorities and other bodies who have AML client due diligence obligations (e.g. investment managers, law firms and banks).
 Records are to be kept for 5 years from the final distribution and (normally) deleted thereafter.
 Anyone to whom this information is communicated in a business context must be notified of any changes within 14 days.

 Who can access this information?